 \section{Conclusion}

 In this paper, we presented \emph{\gls{ours}}, a novel automated testing method that integrates \acrfull{dt}, \acrfull{mt}, and advanced search-based testing to assess the overall impact of updates on \gls{as} behavior.
 By leveraging \gls{mt}, \emph{\gls{ours}} effectively identifies test cases that expose behavioral discrepancies between system versions, which may lead to safety violations.
 Its cooperative co-evolutionary approach efficiently explores the high-dimensional search space, directing the search toward test cases most likely to reveal significant behavioral differences.
-The use of constraints and population generation strategies favors the generation of test cases that reflect realistic operating conditions and remain applicable to practical scenarios.
+The use of constraints and population-generation strategies favors test cases that reflect realistic operating conditions and remain applicable to practical scenarios.
 The interpretability approach we propose complements this process by providing clear insights into the underlying causes of identified discrepancies, enabling developers to better understand and mitigate potential safety risks.

 Our evaluation on the \textsc{Carla} simulator with the \textsc{Interfuser} \gls{ads} shows that \emph{\gls{ours}} consistently outperforms baseline methods across diverse budget and threshold settings, efficiently generating severe test cases that uncover important behavioral differences between system versions.
 These findings indicate that \emph{\gls{ours}} offers an effective and efficient solution for \gls{as} differential testing in open contexts by decomposing the high-dimensional search space through cooperative co-evolution.
-The realism of the generated scenarios, combined with the explanatory power of the interpretability approach, makes \emph{\gls{ours}} a practical and actionable tool for developers aiming to improve the safety and reliability of evolving \glspl{as}.
+The realism of the generated scenarios, combined with the interpretability approach's explanatory power, makes \emph{\gls{ours}} a practical and actionable tool for developers aiming to improve the safety and reliability of evolving \glspl{as}.